jacobhilton/first_name_generator/README.md

 Cfzivxgzvaqzqc
 Vbiqivtepnblurf

-Here are some names generated using a creativity of 1.5:

-Juanaajhris
-Anilrane
-Eurs
-Camsila
-Chrettntaone
-Denaaa
-Aerei
-Hyril
-Galnaandrn
-Cari
-Joara
-Cisiie
-Talar
-Crrloe
-Mayoe
-Kaealina
-Taniotnn
-Alaralia
-Arrree

-The dataset is taken from [this](https://www.drupal.org/project/namedb) Drupal project, which is licensed under the GNU General Public License, Version 2.
+The dataset contains 86987 first names and is taken from [this](https://www.drupal.org/project/namedb) Drupal project, which is licensed under the GNU General Public License, Version 2.